martyn82/handbook/docs/_pages/tactics/security/recovering/maintain-audit-trail.md

 top: tactics
 grandparent: tactics-security
 parent: tactics-security-recovering
+excerpt: Identifying the attacker can be done using audit trails.
 ---

 Identifying the attacker can be done using audit trails.
 An audit trail is a copy of each transaction applied to the data in the system together with